Service specification referenceΒΆ

 The following sections explain each of the top-level spec fields.

-The containers field is a list of OCI containers in your application.
-For each container, only name and image are required fields.
-The image field refers to the name of the image you uploaded to a Snowflake image repository in your Snowflake account.
-For example:
+• image is the name of the image you uploaded to a Snowflake image repository in your Snowflake account.

 spec: